2.2 Managing allegations against people that work or volunteer with children

 Surrey Safeguarding Children Partnership (SSCP) should have arrangements in place for monitoring and evaluating the effectiveness of the arrangements to manage allegations.

-This document uses the abbreviation LADO (Local Authority Designated Officer) throughout, to refer to the specific role of the Designated Officer (DO) as set out in Working Together 2018 employed by the local authority to manage and have oversight of allegations across the children’s workforce.
-Note that in Surrey the designated posts are known as Assistant LADOs.
-The term LADO is used in order to distinguish between safeguarding leads in health and education who can also be referred to as ‘designated’ leads.
+This document uses the abbreviation LADO (Local Authority Designated Officer) throughout, to refer to the specific role of the Local Authority Designated Officer (LADO) as set out in Working Together 2018 employed by the local authority to manage and have oversight of allegations across the children’s workforce.
+The term LADO is used in order to distinguish between safeguarding leads in health and education who can also be referred to as ‘designated’ safeguarding leads (DSL).

 This procedure should be read in conjunction with Surrey Family Resilience document which will bring clarity around threshold issues and the Managing allegations against Foster Carers procedure 2018.